phdru/m_librarian/docs/index.rst

 Welcome to m_Librarian's documentation!
 =======================================

+This hopefully will be a collection of programs to index LibRusEc and Flibusta libraries (zipfiles from torrents, actually) and show their contents with command-line, web interface and GUI.

 Contents:

 .. toctree::
    :maxdepth: 2

-This hopefully will be a collection of programs to index LibRusEc and Flibusta libraries (zipfiles from torrents, actually) and show their contents with command-line, web interface and GUI.
+   before_begin

 Indices and tables